Delivering legal expertise since 1845

 6. Our specialist lawyers will work out how much compensation we think you should get.

-7. Many claims are settled out of court, but it’s important for us to start the court process.
+7. Many claims are settled out of court, but in some cases, it’s important for us to start the court process.
 This is because it’ll give us a set time before a claim needs to be settled.

 9. A settled claim isn’t the end of our journey together.
 We’re here for you 24/7 after the claim is settled – continuing to provide the expert support you need when you need it.

-• How long do I have to make a claim?
+• How long do I have to make a claim after being diagnosed with an acquired brain injury?

 There is a time limit for making a claim for an acquired brain injury, which is three years from the date of the accident or date of knowledge that you have suffered a significant injury.